axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-20-rhatchery.markdown

 <h1>RADs!</h1>
  <p>With the help of Xipe Technology, of Hermosillo, Mexico, we are about to launch a mobile app called <em>RADs!</em> for RAD Distributions.</p>
- <p>What a RAD DISTRIBUTION is</p>
+ <p>What are RAD DISTRIBUTIONs?</p>
- <p>What the app does</p>
+ <p>What the app does?</p>

 <h1>rCommunities</h1>
  <p>Rather than putting ourselves at the center of things, we figured that a better way to help people make the transformation is by having them help each other and that is what the Communities are for.
-First we go through the Trust Agreement process with each person, and then we introduce them to an rCommunity which is a group of people with compantile <em>Trust Agreements</em> and interested in similar things.</p>
+First we go through the Trust Agreement process with each person, and then we introduce them to an <span class="_r">rCommunity</span> which is a group of people with compantile <em>Trust Agreements</em> and interested in similar things.</p>
  <p>There already are a few rCommunities,</p>
  <div class="_center">
   <table style="border:1px solid black; padding:5px; width:70%; ">